-Having music on your ATV use to be a difficult and involved process.
+Having music on your ATV used to be a difficult and involved process.
 It used to be a hassle especially if you wanted it to look good.
 But now we have companies making speaker systems for ATV and Side By Sides like crazy.
 The best part is that they actually look good.
 Here is one I use for my ATV since it was so easy to install.
 (Amazon Link Ad)

 With all the accessories needed for an ATV or Side by Side, you’ll need somewhere to place it all.
 If you want it to last and really handle the rougher areas then you’ll need a box like this one (Amazon Link Ad).

-Its a really smart idea to carry around some emergency supplies.
+It’s a really smart idea to carry around some emergency supplies.
 I always have this emergency kit (Amazon Link Ad)on my machine at all times.
 It has everything I would need in an emergency situation.
 Plus it in a small dry pack so it doesn’t take up much room.

-Also, it’s smart to carry a full on First Aid Kit (Amazon Link Ad).
+Also, it’s smart to carry a full-on First Aid Kit (Amazon Link Ad).

 But I don’t stop there.
 A wise old man once told me to always carry a knife.
-I have one knife for cutting trees (Amazon Link Ad) and another for general purpose like this one (Amazon Link Ad).
+I have one knife for cutting trees (Amazon Link Ad) and another for general purposes like this one (Amazon Link Ad).
 I’m the kind of guy where you can never have too many types of knives.

 As silly as it may sound I also carry some Duct Tape and even some Zip Ties.

 Let’s not forget to carry plenty of water when we go riding.
 The heat from the engine and those hot days can really make you thirsty.
-I carry one of these jugs on me at all times to keep me plenty full of water.
-(Amazon Link Ad)

-There have been times when I’ve run out of water, but one of my riding buddies had one these straws that purify the water (Amazon Link Ad).
+There have been times when I’ve run out of water, but one of my riding buddies had one of these straws that purify the water (Amazon Link Ad).

 Also, learn to carry some extra rags like this style (Amazon Link Ad).
-The wife loves it and its one of the things you forget about but it’s nice to have.
+The wife loves it and it’s one of the things you forget about but it’s nice to have.

 Many of you may already have a flashlight you carry anyways but this is one I bought and it was stupid cheap.
 It’s probably the brightest flashlight I ever own too.